secretstartups/handbook/communication/index.html.md

 #### Posting in #whats-happening-at-gitlab

-Due to the volume of posts in the slack channel, we recommend that you do not use #whats-happening-at-gitlab as a sole location for important annoucements as information might get lost or muted.
+Due to the volume of posts in the slack channel, we recommend that you do not use #whats-happening-at-gitlab as a sole location for important announcements as information might get lost or muted.
 Examples of important items include but are not limited to:

 1. Anything involving GitLab team member policy, such as changes in benefits, laws, review cycles, etc.
 1. Urgent matters that can't wait for #company-fyi but still need to be communicated to everyone such as service outages or last minute event changes.